-It has been a pleasure to continue to serve as President of the Hardin County Community Foundation over the last year.
-I am humbled by the opportunity to serve the foundation in this capacity and I continue to strive to learn and grow to best position the foundation for growth, now and into the future.
+It has been a pleasure to continue to serve as President of the Hardin County Community Foundation over the last several years.
+I am humbled by the opportunity to serve the Foundation in this capacity, and I continue to strive to learn and grow to best position the Foundation for growth, now and into the future.